Who is hosting this week’s episode of SNL and when does it air?

 SNL: Who is hosting this week and what time is Saturday Night Live on?

-She also recently teased her potential involvement in the final series of Stranger Things.

-SNL tweeted a teaser clip ahead of Saturday’s (15 October) show featuring a Sarah Sherman – whom Megan informs her “whole WAP is out”.

-The comedy sketch show made its season 48 premiere on 1 October on NBC and welcomed actor Miles Teller as the emcee and Kendrick Lamar as the musical guest.
+The comedy sketch show made its season 48 premiere on 1 October on NBC, with Teller as the first host.

-Last week, Irish actor Brendan Gleeson took the reigns with Willow Smith as the evening’s musical guest.
+In its second week, SNL saw Irish actor Brendan Gleeson took the reigns with Willow Smith as the evening’s musical guest.

+Week three was hosted by Megan Thee Stallion, who also performed on the show.

-SNL’s new season follows a recent cast shakeup, with the exit of Aidy Bryant, Pete Davidson, and Kate McKinnon at the end of its season 47 finale and the departure of Alex Moffat, Melissa Villaseñor, and Aristotle Athari earlier this month.
+SNL’s new season follows a recent cast shakeup, with the exit of Aidy Bryant, Pete Davidson, and Kate McKinnon at the end of its season 47 finale and the departure of Alex Moffat, Melissa Villaseñor, and Aristotle Athari in September.

 On 19 September, Chris Redd also announced his farewell.